Interested in a 40-Year Fixed Mortgage?

-Every now and then, I’ll take a look at a certain mortgage product to determine if it could be a good fit for a prospective (or existing) homeowner.
+Every now and then, I take a look at a specific mortgage product to determine if it could be a good fit for a prospective (or existing) homeowner.

 Today, we’ll digest a relatively popular home loan option, the “40-year mortgage.”

 You may already be thinking, “40 years?
 I thought mortgages had terms of 30 years?”
 Is this a mistake?

 Well, you’d be mostly right.
 The majority of mortgages issued today do have terms of 30 years.
 It’s certainly the most common loan term out there.

 In fact, aside from 30-year fixed mortgages, which clearly last for 30 years, as the name implies, adjustable-rate mortgages also have terms of 30 years, despite lacking any reference to 30 years in their title.

 Okay, so we know the 40-year mortgage bucks the trend here, and adds 10 years on to the standard mortgage term.
 But why?
 What’s the point of paying a mortgage for an extra decade?
 That sounds like a lifetime commitment.

 Well, the longer a mortgage amortizes (is paid off), the lower the monthly mortgage payment.
 Essentially, payments are stretched out over a longer period of time.
 Instead of 360 months, you’re looking at 480 months.